setiyonoag/village-springboot/README.md

 <h3>Village-SpringBoot API</h3>

 This is a REST-API project on village structures in the Central Java region.
-Using the java programming language and springboot technology.
+Using the java programming language, springboot technology/framework, and PostgreSQL relational database.

 there are 3 entities